Differences in Oxygenation Kinetics between the Dominant and Nondominant Flexor Digitorum Profundus in Rock climbers

 AUTHORS: ML Michailov, A. Morrison, MM Ketenliev, BP Pentcheva | Year: 2015

-SUMMARY/RESULTS: Researchers developed an upper-body energy measurement test (climbing-specific ergometer) using a vertically-mounted rower to assess climbers’ aerobic fitness and compared several measures (oxygen consumption, heart rate, blood lactate (a byproduct of the body’s use of simple sugars formed in association with muscular fatigue, often associated with being “pumped”), climbing grade ability) with in 11 elite sport climbers to a treadmill (a more traditional ergometer).
-The climbing specific ergometer was strongly correlated to climbing-performance and the traditional treadmill was not.
+SUMMARY/RESULTS: Researchers compared 11 elite sport climbers on a treadmill (a non-climbing specific energy measurement test) and an upper-body (more climbing specific) energy measurement test using a vertically-mounted rower to assess aerobic fitness.
+The researchers compared several measures, including oxygen consumption, heart rate, blood lactate (a byproduct of the body’s use of simple sugars formed in association with muscular fatigue, often associated with being “pumped”), and climbing grade ability.
+The climbing specific measurement test (ergometer) was strongly correlated to climbing-performance and the traditional treadmill was not.

 REFERENCE: Int J Sports Physiol Perform.
 2015 Apr;10(3):374-80.